 Some risk-taking is necessary for any growth and success.
 Taking calculated risks is part of being an entrepreneur—if everything always worked out perfectly, there would be no need for innovation or creativity.
 Don’t let fear hold you back from getting started; instead, use it as an impetus for making intelligent decisions about building a coaching business that suits you.

-The Non-Existant Mind Monkey
+The Non-Existent Mind Monkey

 Interestingly the mind monkey that should be in our heads when we think about starting a coaching business is peculiarly silent.
 I’m talking about the mind monkey that says ‘I don’t have good client acquisition skills so I need to do something about this’.
 That mind monkey seems to be off duty in the heads of most new coaches.